pcubillos/pyratbay/docs/index.rst

 =======

 If you found ``Pyrat Bay`` useful for your research, please cite this article:
-  `Cubillos & Blecic (2021): The Pyrat Bay Framework for Exoplanet Atmospheric Modeling: A Population Study of Hubble/WFC3 Transmission Spectra <https://ui.adsabs.harvard.edu/abs/2021arXiv210505598C>`_, MNRAS.
+  `Cubillos & Blecic (2021): The Pyrat Bay Framework for Exoplanet Atmospheric Modeling: A Population Study of Hubble/WFC3 Transmission Spectra <https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.2675C>`_, *MNRAS, 505, 2675.*

 Please prefer to channel your feedback or inquiries through the Github issue tracker: `<https://github.com/pcubillos/pyratbay>`_, or alternatively through this email: `patricio.cubillos[at]oeaw.ac.at`_.